blainevanitem/CSE212-Final-Project/1-topic.md

 ## Now for practice!
 The best way to learn is to code it yourself.
-For the problem you will have to ...
+For the problem you will have 10 customers that are getting in line(enqueue) to checkout at the grocery store.
+You have to make sure that all of them scan their items and are then checked out(dequeued) from the checkout line.
+Make sure to print out the items that each customer has the cashier ring out.

 After working through it you can compare your solution to the file here: [Queue Python Solution](1-queue.py)